-the provision of access to a communication network

-Member States shall provide in their legislation that the provider of such a service shall not be liable, other than for injunctive relief, for the information transmitted on condition that the provider:

-- does not initiate the transmission, - does not select the receiver of the transmission, and - does not select and does not modify the information contained in the transmission. - 2.
-The acts of transmission and of provision of access referred to in paragraph 1 include the automatic, intermediate and transient storage of the information transmitted to the extent that this takes place for the sole purpose of carrying out the transmission in the communication network and that the information is not stored for a period longer than is reasonably necessary for the transmission.
+- 1. Where an Information Society service is provided that consists of the transmission in a communication network of information provided by the recipient of the service, or the provision of access to a communication network, Member States shall provide in their legislation that the provider of such a service shall not be liable, otherwise than under a prohibitory injunction, for the information transmitted, on condition that the provider: - (a) does not initiate the transmission; - (b) does not select the receiver of the transmission; and - (c) does not select or modify the information contained in the transmission. - 2.
+The acts of transmission and of provision of access referred to in paragraph 1 include the automatic, intermediate and transient storage of the information transmitted in so far as this takes place for the sole purpose of carrying out the transmission in the communication network, and provided that the information is not stored for any period longer than is reasonably necessary for the transmission.